vk123456/OTP-Varification/README.md

 OTP varification screen.

 Here is the workflow of whole process
-⚫ Screen 1: Enter Mobile Number (and change country if required)
+⚫ Screen 1: Enter Mobile Number

 Click on "Send OTP